BranchMetrics/ios-branch-deep-linking-attribution/README.md

 # Branch Metrics iOS SDK Reference

+Important note: we are working to get the Cocoapod / zip files deployed with this latest release.
+Currently the latest Branch pod / zip files available are for version `0.10.9`.
+Please use the .framework or source files in this repo if you wish to use `0.11.0`.

 This is a repository of our open source iOS SDK, and the information presented here serves as a reference manual for our iOS SDK.
 See the table of contents below for a complete list of the content featured in this document.

 ## [New documentation portal](https://dev.branch.io) and [support portal with user forums](http://support.branch.io)